-Employment Practice Group lawyers assist employers in understanding their rights and obligations under a broad array of federal and state employment laws, including ERISA and other matters involving employment benefits.
+Employment Practice Group lawyers assist employers in understanding their rights and obligations under a broad array of federal and state employment laws.
 Attorneys in this group are dedicated to helping employers develop and implement sound employment and benefits policies, follow best employment practices and maintain stable and dedicated workforces.
 We strive to help our clients avoid claims and disputes, but when litigation or other contested matters arise, we provide vigorous and capable representation.
 We also defend workers compensation insurers and advise on a broad variety of workers compensation issues.

 Attorneys in this group have successfully represented employers in federal and state courts, administrative investigations and contested federal and state administrative hearings.
 They regularly speak on, and publish articles related to, a broad variety of employment topics, including new developments in the law.